 Lee and Jean Koecher

 Elaine has been tending her garden on Granada Ave for over 50 years.
 The front of the home features charming window boxes planted with brightly colored begonias and clouds of blooming alyssum with creeping jenny spilling over the sides.
-This eye-catching display, set among a neatly trimmed hedge of Alpine Currant and manicured lawn, signals to those passing by that this is a well loved and well cared for yard.
+This eye-catching display, set among a neatly trimmed hedge of Alpine Currant and manicured lawn, signals to those passing by that this is a well-loved and well cared for yard.
 The back garden features a mixed border of hardy perennial plants accented by dazzling displays of potted annuals.
 Elaine’s back deck provides the perfect spot for enjoying her garden and watching wildlife including the bluebirds that take up residence in nesting boxes each year.
 Elaine gives credit to family members for helping her maintain this garden paradise.

 Christine and David Riege

 Christine and David’s passion for gardening is apparent from the abundance of bloom on display at their home on Jenner Bay S in Cottage Grove.
 The couple’s corner lot features a cottage style garden full of perennial plants chosen with an eye towards providing constant bloom from Spring to Autumn and attracting birds and pollinators.
-The front garden also features a patio area with a small water feature and chimera fire pit.
-The backyard is devoted to food production with a berry patch, fruit trees and a large vegetable garden.
+The front garden also features a patio area with a small water feature and a chimera fire pit.
+The backyard is devoted to food production with a berry patch, fruit trees, and a large vegetable garden.
 137 tomato plants and 75 pepper are among the variety of vegetables that provide the family with year-round produce.